-- All children need to be given a baseline assessment - Each new child to the school needs to have had a narrative observation within their first few weeks. - Narrative observations should be conducted during free play to gather a clear picture of what children can do without support. - In addition to narrative observations, staff should gather evidence using Target Tracker Link to give a clear, all round picture of each child's developmental level. - Each child needs a named copy of development matters filed in their assessment folder
+- All children need to be given a baseline assessment - Baseline observations should be conducted during free play to gather a clear picture of what children can do without support. - Staff should gather evidence using Target Tracker Link to give a clear, all round picture of each child's developmental level. - Each child needs a named copy of the assessment tracking grid filed in their assessment folder